Anders Mowatt of Hugoland: Other possible children of Andrew and Ursula

-Marriage to Else Rustung and becoming Admiral in the Kings Navy
+Marriage to Else Rustung and becoming Admiral in the King's Navy

 Andrew's first wife Ursula died sometime between 1580 and 1586; in 1586 he applied to King James VI of Scotland for permission to travel to Bergen, Norway to marry.
 In June 1587, Andrew received permission to move to Bergen and find a suitable wife.
 It's possible that James VI hoped to place one of his own middle-ranked gentlemen into foreign society, that he might prove useful to the House of Stuart at a later date.